 British illustrator Ian Naylor makes the impossible possible using his expert 3D rendering skills.
-From futuristic vehicles to incredible 3D lettering, and from cutaways of oil rigs to children’s toys that come to life, his technical skills and eye for detail mean he can visualise just about anything for his clients, and animate it too.
+From futuristic vehicles to incredible 3D lettering, and from cutaways of oil rigs to children’s toys that come to life, his technical skills and eye for detail mean he can visualize just about anything for his clients, and animate it too.

 Based in the Lake District, Ian’s career began in technical illustration and he continues to have a passion for structure and mechanics, and loves figuring out how things work.
 The angles, the perspectives, the intricate details of things are all fascinating to him, which informs his illustration and animation styles.